 The pitch of your roof determines how fast rainwater runs off it.
-As with any garden project, it requires a balance; a steep slope will shed water so fast that it cannot be absorbed by the growing medium and therefore will not benefit the plants.
-A completely flat roof on the other hand, will not drain well which potentially means that plants will end up sitting in water.
+As with any garden project, it requires a balance; a steep slope will shed water so fast that it cannot be absorbed by the growing medium and won’t benefit the plants; on the other hand, a completely flat roof will not drain well which may leave plants sitting in water.

-The ideal slope for living green roof is between 1 and 5 degrees.
-Over 10 degrees and you will need to consider some form of irrigation system.
-If the slope is more than 20 degrees you are likely to have problems with anchorage, wind scorch and dehydration.
+The ideal slope for a living green roof is between 1 and 5 degrees.
+If the slope is over 10 degrees, you will need to consider some form of irrigation system.
+More than 20 degrees and you are likely to have problems with anchorage, wind scorch and dehydration.
 Probably best to avoid the steep slope scenario altogether.

-Modern waterproofing materials such as fibreglass or EPDM (a highly durable rubber material) are impenetrable to all but the most robust root systems.
-That makes them perfect for sitting beneath a green roof buildup.
+Modern waterproofing materials like fibreglass or EPDM (a highly durable rubber material) are impenetrable to all but the most robust of root networks.This makes them perfect for sitting beneath a green roof build-up.

-Traditional roofing felt, however, will need protecting.
-It’s a great waterproofer but can be damaged by plant roots.
-That’s not a problem.
-Simply pop a layer of thick polyethene over the roof before green roof construction begins.
+Traditional roofing felt is great for waterproofing but will need additional protection.
+To avoid it being damaged by plant roots, simply pop a layer of thick polythene over the roof before green roof construction begins.

 Plants harness energy from the sun’s rays to help them grow.
-Every species is different, though, and some plants need more sun than others and this is something you need to research before investing in your green roof buildup.
+Every species is different, though, and some plants need more sun than others.
+This is something you should research before investing in your green roof build-up.

-A sedum roof is lightweight but it will not thrive in deep shade.
-Sedums need sun for at least half of the day.
-Likewise for most wildflowers although woodland plants such as champions are a little more shade tolerant, so these can be placed in less direct sunlight than sedums and other wildflowers.
+A sedum roof is lightweight but will not thrive in deep shade.
+Sedums need sun for at least half of the day, likewise for most wildflowers.
+Woodland plants such as champions are more shade tolerant, so these can be placed in less direct sunlight than sedums and other wildflowers.

-You WILL need to access your roof 2-3 times a year for simple maintenance so please think about how you will get a) people and b) equipment on and off the roof safely.
-Bear in mind too that you may need to bring spent vegetation down from a wildflower roof.
-How will you do that?
+You will need to access your roof 2-3 times a year for simple maintenance so please think about how you will get both people and equipment on and off the roof safely.
+Also, bear in mind that you may need to bring spent vegetation down from a wildflower roof.
+Ask yourself beforehand – how will I do that?

-Before beginning green roof construction, make sure you understand the buildup.
-There are several different green roof construction techniques.
-NEVER mix and match features from more than one buildup.
-That would be the equivalent of trying to fix your Porsche with parts from a tractor.
-The two just won’t work together.
-So for an Enviromat roof, we would only recommend using Enviromat drainage mat.
+Before beginning green roof construction, make sure you understand the build-up.
+There are several different green roof construction techniques, and you should never mix and match features from more than one build-up.
+That would be the equivalent of trying to fix your Porsche with parts from a tractor – the two just won’t work together.
+For an Enviromat roof, we would only recommend using an Enviromat drainage mat, for instance.

-Ensure the ready before the materials arrive.
+Next, ensure you’re ready before the materials arrive.
 That means the roof should be strengthened if necessary and have its waterproofing intact.
 Drainage outlets and edgings need to be in place too.
-Any delay in unrolling either Enviromat or Meadowmat will mean that the plants will deteriorate.
+Any delay in unrolling either Enviromat or Meadowmat will mean that the plants will deteriorate quickly.

-For technical details on either Enviromat or Meadowmat, please contact the Turfonline team who will be very happy to help.
+For technical details on either Enviromat or Meadowmat, please contact the TurfOnline team who will be very happy to help you with any query.